Removing pictures from collection doesn't free up RAM

-#3 Updated by Joe Giampaoli about 3 years ago
+#3 Updated by Joe Giampaoli over 3 years ago

 Actually no, I didn't open images at all.
 I just fired up DT on my laptop without any pictures loaded.
 Just loaded 8 into the library and memory when up super high and when removing all of the images memory was still used.